zobairhas/Videogame_Trends_Analysis/README.md

 - Perhaps the question that we're trying to answer is too complex with the tools we're using.

 **Other Challenges:**
 - To subtract datetime objects, dates must be in a datetime format.
-The pre-processing script accomplishes this well; however, due to ```release_date``` having mixed timezones, Excel automatically converts those values to just objects or strings.
+The pre-processing script accomplishes this well; however, due to ```release_date``` having mixed timezones, Excel automatically converts those values to objects or strings.
 - It might be worth refactoring the pre-processing function so all date values are converted to a single time zone first so we don't run into this issue in the future.

 ## Dashboard

 - We'd like our dashboard to be made with Dash, but is subject to change.
 Our fallback option is Tableau if Dash renders too difficult or time consuming.
 - The dashboard will include an array of visualizations along with some text boxes to provide commentary or insights for the visualizations displayed.
 - Our dashboard will be structured in an organized way, with the most vital observations up front, and detailed analyses on specific games, developers, or periods of time towards the back, or nested in.
 - The dashboard will have filters and dynamic tables that adapt to user input.

 ## References